Healthy Homes Assessment Mornington

 Mornington Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is compulsory for all Mornington and New Zealand rental houses where it is reasonably practicable to put in.
+• Ceiling and underfloor insulation is compulsory in all Mornington and New Zealand rental homes where it is reasonably practicable to install.

-• Property managers and landlords have to keep records to demonstrate the conformance to the Healthy Homes Standard that apply or will be applicable during the tenancy of their rental properties.
+• Property managers and landlords must keep records of their conformance with each Healthy Homes Standard that apply or will be in force throughout the tenancy period of their rental properties.

-• Property managers and private landlords have to ensure that their rental properties are in compliance to the Healthy Homes Standards within 90 days of a renewal, new or a change in lease.
+• Property managers and private landlords have to ensure their rental properties conform with the Healthy Homes Standards within 90 days of any newly renewed, extended or changed lease.

-• All boarder homes (except Kainga Ora and registered Community Housing Provider boarding home tenancies) must comply with the Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarder houses (except Kainga Ora and registered Community Housing Provider boarding house tenancies) must meet the Healthy Homes Standards regardless of when the tenancy began.

 From 1 July 2023